-Academics, policymakers, activists and intellectuals from the Middle East, Europe and the United States will gather March 3-5 at Princeton University to discuss new realities and challenges confronting the Arab world five years after uprisings that began a period of unrest and uncertainty in the region.
-All the events are free and open to the public.
+Academics, policymakers, activists and intellectuals from the Middle East, Europe and the United States gathered on March 3-5, 2016 at Princeton University to discuss new realities and challenges confronting the Arab world five years after uprisings that began a period of unrest and uncertainty in the region.
+All the events were free and open to the public.

 At 5 p.m.
-Thursday, March 3, five leading researchers will discuss “The Political Economy of Growth and Aid in the Arab World” during a panel discussion and Q&A in Friend Center 101.
+Thursday, March 3, five leading researchers discussed “The Political Economy of Growth and Aid in the Arab World” during a panel discussion and Q&A in Friend Center 101.

 - How have socio‐economic and political conditions changed since the uprisings started five years ago, and how has such change been perceived by ordinary citizens?